 The Canadian Federation of Music Teachers’ Associations has set up a program in which those who show professional development/practice throughout the year be rewarded with a certificate.
 This would be renewable every two years.
 A fee of $10.00 to cover the administrative cost, certificate and postage would accompany the application form.
 These high quality certificates could be displayed in studios and the recognition used in advertising.
 Please note that this is a voluntary program for individual members and is in no way part of the membership process, which is handled by our provincial organizations.

-The applicants for the recognition certificates would complete a “Documentation of Professionalism” and send it to the Secretary-Treasurer of CFMTA.
-The certificates would be issued yearly, in January.
-The certificate would be renewable every two years.
-Please refer to Documentation of Professionalism, which can be downloaded from the “members only” section of the website.
+The applicants for the recognition certificates will be required to complete a “Documentation of Professionalism” and send it to the Secretary of CFMTA.
+The certificates will be issued upon vetting by the Competitions Chair.
+The certificate can be renewed every two years.

 In many professional organizations, professional development is mandatory for membership renewal: for example, dentistry, chartered accountancy, etc. In our own profession, the MTNA, our fellow teaching organization in the United States, requires all Certified Music Teachers to complete a “Documentation of Professional Renewal Activities Points Form” by July 1st of each renewal year, in order to keep their certification current.
 Though our program is voluntary, we hope that many of our members will apply for the certificate, as recognition of their excellent professional diligence.